dm4th/personal-website/info/projects/docwow.md

 - Supabase PostgreSQL
 - Supabase Edge Functions
 - Supabase Storage
+- OpenAI API
 - OpenAI Embeddings API
 - OpenAI Text Completion API
 - LangChain
 - Prompt Engineering - Role, Objective, Task, Output
 - Prompt Engineering - Markdown Tables
 #### Description
 Once the document has been OCR'd and the blocks of information have been sent back to the client, it's time to create citable pieces of text for a chat interface.
 To complete this, I set up 3 separate Supabase Edge functions, one for each Textract processing algorithm (text, tables, and key-value pairs).
 Each of these edge functions took blocks as input, and generated a large markdown table in text that described the information found on the page.
-This created a structured dataset out of the unstructured dataset that could be fed to a Large Language Model for summarization.
+This created a structured dataset out of the unstructured dataset that could be fed to a Large Language Model through the OpenAI API for summarization.
 I picked markdown as the format for the structured data describing the OCR output because of [this blog post](https://github.com/brexhq/prompt-engineering/blob/main/README.md#markdown-tables) that believes OpenAI's models read a lot of GitHub readme files.

-After feeding the structured data to the LLM, I had it create a title and summary for the information it was seeing in the page.
+After feeding the structured data to the LLM through the OpenAI API, I had it create a title and summary for the information it was seeing in the page.
 Having the model create a title was an effective way to have it come up with a concise description before moving on to sumamrizing.
 Without the title, the model was prone to various hallucinations like making up information and ignoring other key pieces despite my best efforts to prompt it to only use information it could explicitly cite.

-I then embedded the title and summary together to improve the chances that keywords found in titles later match user prompts.
+I then embedded the title and summary together using the OpenAI API embeddings model to improve the chances that keywords found in titles later match user prompts.
 I stored the title, summary, embedding, coordinates of the information on each page, and other metadata like page numbers and document information in the Supabase PostgreSQL database for later retrieval.

 ### Building the Chat and Citation Interface
 #### Key Technologies